Kamilbur/ProjectDifferentialEquations/README.md

-Also here is a graph of the solution to the equation u'' + u = sin(x) on the interval [0, pi / 2]
+Also here is a graph of the solution to the equation u'' + u = sin(x) on the interval [0, pi / 2] On the left graph of exact solution found by Wolfram Alpha.
+On the right approximate FEM solutiom.

 <img src="Pictures/DiffEqSolutionExample.png"
      alt="DiffEqSolutionExample.png"